 One off items/assistance

 Families with children with life-limiting conditions come up against all sorts of other difficulties and emergencies on a day-to-day basis.
-They can benefit from immediate funding for one-off items (such as a washing machine) or financial assistance following a referral from a medical or social work professional known to the family.
+They can benefit from immediate funding for one-off items or financial assistance following a referral from a medical or social work professional known to the family.

-You can find examples of the support JHHHT provides here.
+You can find examples of the more recent support JHHHT has provided here.

 How we help